OmkarDeshpande15/book-recommender/README.md

                         │  seeded automatically on first boot  │ └──────────────────────────────────────┘

-        All three containers share the custom bridge network "book-recommendation-system-net".
+     All three containers share the custom bridge network "nextread-net".
 ```

 The frontend and backend are separated into independent containers and